-Once one has become able to be skillfully selective In the three karmic actions of body, mouth, and mind While also constantly benefiting self and others, He becomes fit to be known as one who is wise.
+Once one has become able to be skillfully selective In the three karmic actions of body, mouth, and mind While also constantly benefiting self and others, He becomes fit to be known as one who is wise.9 b.
+Deeds to Be Cultivated

-D. The Causes of Happiness
+- D. The Causes of Happiness

-1. Deeds to Be Avoided; Deeds to Be Cultivated
+- 1. Deeds to Be Avoided; Deeds to Be Cultivated

-a.
+- a.
 The Ten Evil Deeds to be Avoided

-Killing, stealing, sexual misconduct,

-False speech, divisive speech,

-Harsh speech, inappropriate discourse,

-Covetousness, ill-will, and wrong views-
+Killing, stealing, sexual misconduct, False speech, divisive speech, Harsh speech, inappropriate discourse, Covetousness, ill-will, and wrong views-